Transportation Details (bottom of page)

 How do our kids communicate with us?

-A recently added item to our "tuck" shop is a writing kit, which includes pens, stamps, postcards, and other essentials needed to keep in contact with home.
+On your camp appliation you can choose a writing kit, which includes pens, stamps, postcards, and other essentials needed to keep in contact with home.
 Each and every day the campers cool down during what is called "rest hour".
 Rest hour is an hour of the day right after lunch that is specifically slotted in to the busy day for campers to relax.
 During this time, campers play cards, read, and it is the perfect time for a camper to write a letter to home.
 After they have written the letter they have the choice of either giving it to their counselor to drop of in the Towne Hall mailbox, or doing it themselves.

 Does Cooch have a parents day?
 Can parents visit?